-The Making it possible...
-2010-2020 Strategic Plan encompasses the entire framework for how Texas Tech will use NRUF status as a steppingstone to becoming a great public research university.
+The Making it possible...2010-2020 Strategic Plan encompasses the entire framework for how Texas Tech will use NRUF status as a stepping stone to becoming a great public research university.
 The plan, as such, articulates Texas Tech's plans to ensure attainment of this goal.
-This Strategic Plan for Research submitted to the Texas Higher Education Coordinating Board is a subset of this larger institutional plan, but it also contains important and detailed information that illustrates Tech's approaches to be used as the strategic plan is implemented.
+This Strategic Plan for Research submitted to the Texas Higher Education Coordinating Board is a subset of this larger institutional plan, but it also contains important and detailed information that illustrate Tech's approaches to be used as the strategic plan is implemented.

-A. External funding.
-Identify the institution's targets and how progress will be monitored.
+A. External Funding - Identify the institution's targets and how progress will be monitored.
 Include comparisons with national peers.

-Based on an environmental scan as part of the strengths, weaknesses, opportunities, and threats (SWOT) analysis during strategic planning in the last half of 2009 (see Part B, below), the following were identified as targets for increased funding, partnering, and relationship building:
+Based on an environmental scan as part of the strengths, weaknesses, opportunities and threats (SWOT) analysis during strategic planning in the last half of 2009 (see part B, below), the following were identified as targets for increased funding, partnering, and relationship building:

 - 1. National Science Foundation - 2.
 U.S. Department of Agriculture - 3.
 U.S. Department of Energy (including National Labs) - 4.
 U.S. Department of Defense (Defense Advanced Research Project Agency, Office of Naval Research, Army Research Office, Defense Threat Reduction Agency, Air Force Office of Scientific Research) - 5.
-Department of Commerce/National Oceanographic Atmospheric Administration/National Weather Service/U.S. Geological Survey/U.S. Fish & Wildlife Service - 6.
+Department of Commerce/National Oceanographic Atmospheric Administration/National Weather Service and the U.S. Geographic Survey and the U.S. Fish & Wildlife Service - 6.
 National Institutes of Health (and specific institutes within NIH) - 7.
 National Institute of Standards and Technology - 8.
 National Endowment for the Arts and National Endowment for the Humanities - 9.
 Corporations, particularly those with alumni connections and full partnership opportunities - 10.
 Corporate and family foundations, particularly with connectivity to TTU or with missions aligned with our strengths.

-Texas Tech is presently developing a real-time dashboard system for metrics tied to research metabolism that will allow for us to monitor the proposal submittal and re-submittal activities of our faculty and annual and historical proposal funding by principal investigator, department, center, institute, college, and institution for each agency listed above as well as all other agencies to whom proposals are submitted.
-Many of these metrics are embodied in Table 1 below, and these are tied to growing total research expenditures, restricted research expenditures, and federal funding levels per faculty full-time equivalents (FTE).
+Texas Tech is in the final stages of developing a realtime dash-board system for metrics tied to research metabolism that will allow for us to monitor the proposal submittal and re-submittal activities of our faculty and annual and historical proposal funding by principal investigator, department, center, institute, college and institution for each agency listed above as well as all other agencies to whom proposals are submitted.
+Many of these metrics are embodied in the Table 1 below, and these are tied to growing total research expenditures, restricted research expenditures, and federal funding levels per faculty full-time equivalents (FTE).
 Others will be developed for supplemental measures of performance and activity by agency.
 The dashboard will have forecast systems and the underlying database will be modified to allow other relevant and useful data to be extracted that relates to research metabolism.

-The office of the vice president for research is presently establishing a large strategic initiative team to facilitate Texas Tech's pursuit of large, competitively funded initiatives with all of the entities listed above.
-This team will work closely with the Research Advisory Council, deans, the provost, center and institute directors and faculty members to secure very large extramural initiatives.
-Further, an associate vice president for research for corporate and foundation relations will be hired to develop sponsored research opportunities with corporations and foundations.
-This will be done in very close coordination with the Office of Institutional Advancement in the Texas Tech University System.
-A very proactive corporate and foundation engagement strategy is being developed in concert with this activity.
+The Office of the Vice President for Research has established a strategic initiative team to facilitate Texas Tech's pursuit of large, competitively funded initiatives with all of the entities listed above.
+This team will work closely with the Research Advisory Council, Deans, the Provost, Center and Institute Directors and faculty members to secure very large extramural initiatives.
+Further, an Assistant Vice President for Research for Federal Relations and Special Assistant to the President has been hired to assist with building research relationships and educational partnerships at the federal level.

-As part of our strategic planning process conducted in the latter half of 2009, Texas Tech has identified 56 peer institutions to monitor (See Appendix 2).
-Further, Texas Tech has licensed, through coordinated efforts of the vice president for research and the provost, from Academic Analytics, access to their database that allows us to track funding trends at these peer institutions.
+As part of our strategic planning process conducted in the latter half of 2009, Texas Tech identified 55 peer institutions to monitor (See Appendix II).
+Further, Texas Tech has licensed, through coordinated efforts of the Vice President for Research and the Provost, from Academic Analytics, access to their database that allows us to track funding trends at these peer institutions.

-PRIORITY 3 Expand and Enhance Research and Creative Scholarship
+Priority 3 - Expand and Enhance Research